 The Boletus Edulis is a delicious, and meaty mushroom that grows all over the world.
 It has many names such as king, cep, porcini, steinpilz, penny bun, and many others.
-This mushroom is a favorite subject that is drawn, painted or sculpted by artists.
-The Boletus Edulis is often very large with a thick club-like stem, thick cap, it is a very beautiful mushroom
+This mushroom is a favorite subject that is drawn, painted, or sculpted by artists.
+The Boletus Edulis is often very large with a thick club-like stem, thick cap, it is a very beautiful mushroom.
+They are also known as the King Bolete.

 Boletus Edulis Mushrooms are mycorrhizal and are most commonly found within conifer forests that have lots of hemlocks growing.
 Look where sphagnum mosses are found.
 I find many in spruce forests here on the Island.